uktaine-win/uktaine-win.github.io/source/_posts/work-note.md

     -2.335.toFixed(2) -> -2.33 negative number turn to number of type (-2.335).toFixed(2) -> '-2.33' negative number turn to string of type
   ```

+### use tampermonkey to add username and password
+- when login at usually pages,can remember username and password to auto login
+- simple auto-test